 NYIT campuses provide a developmental environment that promotes personal responsibility and leadership through involvement in cultural, educational, and social events outside the classroom.
 Most activities are initiated through student-run, cocurricular and academic organizations, including publications, radio stations, and groups with social, service, religious, cultural, and special-interest affiliations.

-There is an Office of Student Involvement and Inclusion on each NYIT New York campus to coordinate cocurricular initiatives and activities, dialogues and discussions, and provide a liaison to student government organizations.
+There is an Office of Student Engagement on each NYIT New York campus to coordinate cocurricular initiatives and activities, dialogues and discussions, and provide a liaison to student government organizations.
 Professional staff members advise student organizations, schedule campus facilities for student programs, assist in forming new clubs, and coordinate an orientation program for new and transfer students.

 Academic Clubs: NYIT academic schools actively advise and support student-run organizations, most of which maintain national affiliation with professional societies.
 Involvement and membership include participation in special projects, benefits of affiliation with professional societies, and assisting the school and its students in furthering educational programs.